 These media sources have a slight to moderate liberal bias.
 They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor liberal causes.
-These sources are generally trustworthy for information, but may require further investigation.
+These sources are generally trustworthy for information but may require further investigation.
 See all Left-Center sources.

 Factual Reporting: HIGH

-ProPublica, headquartered in New York City, is a non-profit investigative journalism organization which was founded in 2007 by businessman Herbert Sandler and his partner and late wife, Marion Osher Sandler.
+ProPublica, headquartered in New York City, is a non-profit investigative journalism organization founded in 2007 by businessman Herbert Sandler and his partner and late wife, Marion Osher Sandler.
 They state their mission as:

 “ To expose abuses of power and betrayals of the public trust by government, business, and other institutions, using the moral force of investigative journalism to spur reform through the sustained spotlighting of wrongdoing.”

 Herbert Sandler (a real estate attorney) and Marion Sandler (a former Wall Street analyst) founded Golden West Financial Corporation, sold to Wachovia Bank in 2006.
 Paul Sagan is the chairman effective Jan.
 1, 2017, succeeding founding chairman Herbert Sandler, who remains a ProPublica director.
 Richard Tofel is the president of ProPublica.
 Former editor of the Wall Street Journal, Paul Steiger is currently the executive chairman, and Stephen Engelberg is the Editor-in-Chief.
 Tim Golden and Allan Sloan are the Editors at Large.

 ProPublica has won the Pulitzer Prize 4 times since 2010 and numerous other awards for journalism.
 On August 8th, 2018, they announced they would expand their local reporting network to focus on State Governments.